 The fact that horses are so sensitive to human thoughts and emotions also helps people in equine therapy build a sense of trust in horses.
 This is because such sensitivity makes horses seem non-judgmental and inviting.

-Skills Taught Through Equine Therapy
+Skills Taught During an Equine Therapy Drug Rehab Program

 - How to balance internal emotions